oernster/3D-printing-info/guides/ShakeNTuneBriefIntro.md

 The macro to run is called: EXCITE AXIS AT FREQ; use the DROPDOWN.

+NOTE: if you have a lot of noise in your graph then you can increase the accel_per_hz value by e.g. 20-25 at a time to 100 (default is 75), then 125 etc under [resonance_tester] in your  printer.cfg file.

 Once you're done, take the recommended shaper for either performance or vibrations (I always take the best vibrations one; preferably 0.0% or 0.something%), frequency and damping ratio

 and add it to your printer.cfg (or at the base in the commented section if you have already saved one to replace that.